 so much to see & do

-The area is best know, for its many walking tracks, challenging hikes and mountain climbs, picturesque creeks, refreshing waterholes, breathtaking waterfalls and charming towns and villages making it the perfect Scenic Rim short-break or holiday destination.
+The area is best known for its many walking tracks, challenging hikes and mountain climbs, picturesque creeks, refreshing waterholes and rockpools, breathtaking waterfalls and charming towns and villages making it the perfect Scenic Rim short-break or holiday destination.

 BUSHWALKS, HIKES & CLIMBS

 There are many outstanding walks and climbs that start at Mt Barney Lodge.
 We are surrounded by the McPherson Range of mountains – diverse in their shape and their geology as they have come from volcanoes, ring faults and eroded ocean beds.

 We share our local knowledge and laminated maps with our guests to help you go on an independent adventure.
 We also guide groups to the top of all the surrounding peaks and hidden waterfalls – walks that are off-track and true wilderness!
 Our expert guides unlock the secrets of the environment that you are walking through.

 Yellow Pinch Circuit Walk/Rockhop

 The off-track self-guided Yellowpinch Circuit rock-hop is a challenge, and it requires our local knowledge and a sense of adventure.
 Maps and information are available from the office.

 And you will be rewarded with many secluded waterholes to cool off in as you explore the upper reaches of the Logan River.